 Crush the biscuits in a food processor, then mix them together in a mixing bowl with the coconut and chopped apricots.

 In a small saucepan, gently heat the condensed milk with the butter.
-Stir now and then and as soon as the butter has completely melted, remove from from the heat.
+Stir now and then and as soon as the butter has completely melted, remove from the heat.
 Tip this mixture into the bowl with the dry ingredients and stir until well combined and the dry ingredients are completely coated.

 Spoon mixture into the prepared slice tin and press with the back of a dessert spoon, to flatten the mixture and make an even layer.